 Not renting a car?
 For public transportation, use the following map, which goes like this:

-Again, start in Flagstaff, with a day trip to the Grand Canyon.
-From Flagstaff, take Greyhound to Las Vegas.
+Again, start in Flagstaff, then take Greyhound to Las Vegas.
 From Vegas, take either Greyhound or Megabus to Los Angeles.
-Leaving Los Angeles, you can take Amtrak’s Pacific Surfliner or Coast Starlight to Santa Barbara and San Luis Obispo, or Megabus/Greyhound/Amtrak’s Coast Starlight (Amtrak recommended) straight to San Francisco.
+Leaving Los Angeles, you can take Amtrak’s Pacific Surfliner or Coast Starlight to Santa Barbara and San Luis Obispo, or Megabus/Greyhound/Amtrak’s Coast Starlight (Amtrak recommended) to San Francisco.
 Take Amtrak’s Coast Starlight from San Francisco to Portland and Seattle.
 To get to the Grand Canyon, Hoover Dam, Yosemite, the Columbia Gorge, and Mt.
-Rainier, simply take tours/tour buses from each destination’s closest city.
+Rainier, take tours/tour buses from each destination’s closest city.

 PUBLIC TRANSIT DETOURS AND SHORTCUTS: